CameronPaton/Web_Dev_Bootcamp/README.md

 I began this course in March 2020.
 My current progress is:

-201 of 402 Complete: Section 16 of 41 (Advanced DOM Manipulation).
+295 of 402 Complete: Section 28 of 41 (Yelpcamp Basics).

 ---